Holy popcorn. There’s nothing more nerve-wracking than asking an employer for MORE.

 How Much Should You Ask For

-Once you’ve figured out what your position pays and, move to the logical third piece of the equation: what salary figure to ask for.
+Once you’ve figured out what your job pays and, move to the logical third piece of the equation: what salary figure to ask for.

 Asking for the higher end of your salary range taps the psychological principle of anchoring, according to Mills.